 First Time Stafford Loan borrowers must complete:

 Unsubsidized Stafford loans are for students who are not eligible to borrow the Subsidized Stafford Loan as determined by their financial need.
 The difference is that the interest will accrue while you are in school, rather than being subsidized by the federal government.
 The interest will begin to accrue on the loan once the funds are released to Rider University.
 You have the option of making interest payments while you are in school.
 Beginning with the 2017-2018 school year, the loan has a fixed interest rate of 4.45% for undergraduate students or 6.00% for graduate students, with a standard origination fee of 1.069% (this fee is deducted from the loan before the funds are sent to the school).
-The fee for Unsubsidized Stafford loans originated on or after October 1, 2017, has not been announced.
+The fee for Unsubsidized Stafford loans originated on or after October 1, 2017, is 1.066%.

 |Additional Unsubsidized Stafford|

 If a parent is denied the ability to borrow through a Parent Loan for Undergraduate Students (PLUS) on behalf of the student, additional Unsubsidized Stafford can be awarded.

 |Federal Perkins Loan|

 This loan has a fixed interest rate of 5%.
 Interest does not accrue while you are in school.
 Repayment begins 9 months after you complete your education or become enrolled less than 6 credits.